TheEliteCoder1/shellprcsr/README.md

-# Python_CommandLine
+# Python_CommandLine:
-A cli in Python.
+A cli made in Python.

+# Usage:
-Run shell.py file.
+1) Run the "shell.py" file.

+# Info:
-shell.py executes commands via interpreter.py!
+The "shell.py" file executes commands via the "interpreter.py" file!

 # Note:
 When commands work, fault handlers will still show.